Want to have better design, governance, and deployment? Try this new guide on API management. You will never get lost in your software development.

 One of the secrets to agile and successful software deployment: API management.
 In this post, we’ll cover the reasons why API management tools shouldn’t be missing in your software development projects.

-An application program interface (API, for short) powers the connectivity of your application.
+An API development service powers the connectivity of your application.
 Without it, there’s no way that users can interact with your system properly.

 When working on your APIs, you’d have to go through several processes, from creation, publication, securing to monitoring.
 In a nutshell, this is called API management.
 More than that, you need to conduct proper documentation, security testing, and regular versioning to ensure that your APIs work the way they should be.